 The Handle and What It Means

-The handle on inverted cup and handle patterns form on the right side just like it’s counterpart pattern the cup and handle.
-The handle could also be forming secondary patterns such as a flag or wedge.
+The handle on the inverted cup and handle patterns form on the right side, just like its counterpart pattern, the cup and handle.
+The handle could also form secondary patterns, such as a flag or wedge.

-The cup hits the support level and has a minor correction that forms the handle.
-Once the handle completes and the pattern doesn’t break down, the stock will fall down further.
+The cup hits the support level with a minor correction forming the handle.
+The stock will fall further once the handle completes and the pattern doesn’t break down.

-The handle forms both support and resistance so look at the candlesticks forming the handle.
+The handle forms support and resistance, so look at the candlesticks forming the handle.
 What clues are they giving you?

 Wait for confirmation of a direction after the handle breaks.
-Sometimes the stock will move back to test the new resistance level the handle forms to see if it’ll hold.
+Sometimes, the stock will return to test the new resistance level the handle forms to see if it’ll hold.

 How to Trade Inverted Cup and Handle Patterns

-- Watch for consolidation to form upside-down cup pattern
+- Watch for consolidation to form an upside-down cup pattern

-- Watch for price to hold the bottom of the upside down cup and form handle formation
+- Watch for the price to hold the bottom of the upside-down cup and form handle formation

-- Next, look for price to break down out of handle area
+- Next, look for price to break down out of the handle area

-- Then, watch if price can break support at the base of upside down cup and hold
+- Then, watch if the price can break support at the base of the upside-down cup and hold

 - Traders take a short position once the base of the cup breaks and holds.
-Place stop at top of handle
+Place stop at the top of the handle

-- Some traders take a long position once price breaks down out of the handle placing a stop at top of the handle
+- Some traders take a long position once the price breaks down out of the handle, placing a stop at the top of the handle

 How Long Does It Take to Form?

-So, this pattern can take awhile to form.
-That’s why it’s important to see other patterns forming inside the inverted cup and handle.
-This way you can still trade it as it’s forming.
+So, this pattern can take a while to form.
+That’s why seeing other patterns forming inside the inverted cup and handle is important.
+This way, you can still trade it as it’s forming.

 Volume always plays a role in the completion of a pattern and the confirmation of the breakout.
-Make sure the resistance levels hold and the pattern doesn’t break down.
+Ensure the resistance levels hold and the pattern doesn’t break down.